sssadrizadeh/NMT_Obfuscator/README.md

 ![](blockdiagram.png)

 This is the official repository of the paper [**"NMT-Obfuscator Attack: Ignore a sentence in translation with only one word"**](https://https://openreview.net/forum?id=P7K39Wh5As&noteId=P7K39Wh5As).
 NMT-Obfuscator is an adversarial attack against NMT models.
-NMT-Obfuscator has the ability to force the target NMT model to ignore and not to translate a target sentence which is appended to the original sentence with an obfuscator word.
+It has the ability to force the target NMT model to ignore and not to translate a target sentence which is appended to the original sentence with an obfuscator word.

 ## Installation

-This project requires Python 3.8 and anaconda.
-To install the virtual environment with all the dependencies, run the following command:
+To install the virtual environment with all the dependencies, run the following commands:

 Install [conda](https://conda.io) and run the steps below:
 ```